deepicqqq/Univariate-Linear-Regression/README.md

 To implement univariate Linear Regression to fit a straight line using least squares.
 ## Equipment’s required:
 1. Hardware – PCs
-2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
+2. Anaconda – Python 3.7 Installation / Moodle-Code Runner.
 ## Algorithm:
 1. Get the independent variable X and dependent variable Y.
 2. Calculate the mean of the X -values and the mean of the Y -values.